krishnaxamin/krishnaxamin.github.io/README.md

 ## Education

 ### University of Cambridge, St Catharine's College (2018 - )
-* MSCi, Systems Biology (2021 - 2022)
+* MSci, Systems Biology (2021 - 2022) - find out more

-* BA (Hons), Natural Sciences (2018 - 2021)
+* BA (Hons), Natural Sciences (2018 - 2021).
+Specialised in Biochemistry in my 3rd year (Part II) - find out more
-I am in my last year of my undergrduate degree, where I am reading Natural Sciences, specialising in Biochemistry.
-I plan to continue for Part III (one-year Master's) in Systems Biology.
-Find out more about the modules I have taken, what 'Systems Biology' means, and what the course may have in store for me.

-At Cambridge, I have been involved with the Scientific Society, with the Lawn Tennis Club, in various ensembles and orchestras, with the Synthetic Biology Society and with the Finance and Investment Society.
+Societies/organisations/groups I have been involved with:
+* Cambridge University Scientific Society (former Co-President, former Director for Publicity)
+* Cambridge University Lawn Tennis Club (Secretary, former Captain of the Men's 2nd team)
+* The Pegasus Quartet (violist) - a student-run quartet playing classical arrangements of songs and soundtracks
+* Cambridge University Finance and Investment Society (former Healthcare Equities Analyst in the Cambridge Apex Fund)
+* Cambridge University Venture Capital and Private Equity Society (Marketing and Collaborations)
+* Cambridge Consulting Network (Consultant)
+* Cambridge University Synthetic Biology Society
+* Cambridge Univeristy Orchestra, with the Cambridge University Musical Society
+* Cambridge University Symphony Orchestra

 Find out more about what I got up to.

 ### Winchester College (2013 - 2018)
 I came into Winchester College an academic scholar.
 This meant living in the medieval heart of the school, in College - the Scholars' 'house'.
 As a scholar, I was one of the lucky few to wear a gown - magnificent items of clothing that had pockets deep enough to fit books, water bottles and pencil cases, and that were the school's only stipulated piece of uniform.